top of page

 Historical and Target Inflation:

-Inflation rates have been relatively stable since 1994, averaging 2.2% per year.
-The U.S. Federal Reserve has announced a target inflation rate of 2.5%, meaning that they will attempt to manage the U.S. money supply so that 2.5% will be the average long-term rate over the foreseeable future.
-For planning purposes, a 2.0% to 2.5% inflation rate is used by most financial advisors.
+The U.S. Federal Reserve has announced a target inflation rate of 2.0%, meaning that they will attempt to manage the U.S. money supply so that 2.0% will be the average long-term rate over the foreseeable future.
+For planning purposes, a 2.0% to 3.0% inflation rate is used by most financial advisors.

 Higher rates of return come with greater risk.

-The increasing rates of return as you move down the table above are associated with greater financial risk.
-The first three investment vehicles in the table are FDIC insured up to $250,000 per account.
+The increasing rates of return are usually associated with greater financial risk.
+For example, checking and savings accounts and CD's are FDIC insured up to $250,000 per account.
 Bonds with long maturities have a fixed nominal rate of return (their coupon rate), but they have greater risk than a 1-year CD because of the risk that inflation will increase during the 10-year period of the bond, making the real rate of return less.
 Although stocks have historically achieved rates of return significantly above inflation, their year-to-year (and even day-to-day) return is highly variable.

 Key Money Matters Points:

-1. Don’t leave large cash balances in your checking or savings account: The above table shows that current rates paid on checking and savings accounts do not keep up with inflation, which means the money that you are keeping in these types of accounts is losing purchasing power every year.
+1. Don’t leave large cash balances in your checking or savings account: Current rates paid on checking and savings accounts rarely keep up with inflation, which means the money that you are keeping in these types of accounts is likely losing purchasing power every year.
 This has been true since 2008 when the credit upheaval of the Great Recession significantly lowered the rate of return on these accounts.
-Before that, they had historically been able to approximately meet the rate of inflation.
-Although checking accounts are still generally necessary for paying regular expenses, most advisors do not advocate holding more than 3 months worth of your expenses in a checking or savings account.
+2022 was an especially crushing year because inflation reached 9% while these types of accounts we still paying <1%.
+Although checking accounts are still generally necessary for paying regular expenses, most advisors do not advocate holding more than 3 to 6 months worth of your expenses in a checking or savings account.

-Money you will need for expenses beyond 3 months can be held in a money-market mutual fund or rolling 1 year CDs which both have yields closer to the rate of inflation.
+Money you will need for expenses beyond 3 to 6 months can be held in a money-market mutual fund or rolling 1 year CDs which historically had yields closer to the rate of inflation.
 A broker, a banker, or a financial advisor can help set up these types of investments.

-1. Actual Taxes Make Beating Inflation even more difficult: Federal tax is due on nearly all investment returns except municipal bonds (the 4th line in the table above).
+1. Actual Taxes Make Beating Inflation even more difficult: Federal tax is due on nearly all investment returns except municipal bonds.
 So the actual purchasing power of your future earnings is reduced further by your tax rate.
-For example, if your marginal tax rate is 22% (which is the rate for individuals with taxable income up to $82,500/year and couples up to $165,000/year) then the actual, after-tax rate of return on a 1-year CD with a 2.3% interest rate is only 1.79% [=2.3%*(1-.22)], which likely drops it below the rate of inflation.
-Stock dividends and capital gains are taxed at a different, capital gains tax rate (which is lower than marginal federal income tax rates).
+For example, if your marginal tax rate is 22% (which is the rate for individuals with taxable income up to $100,525/year and couples up to $201,050/year) then the actual, after-tax rate of return on a 1-year CD with a 4.0% interest rate is only 3.12% [=4.0%*(1-.22)], which likely drops it close to or below the rate of inflation.
+Long-term stock dividends and capital gains are taxed at a different, capital gains tax rate (which is lower than marginal federal income tax rates).

 The main advantage of putting investment assets in IRAs or other tax advantaged accounts is the avoidance of this annual tax “drag” on your investment returns.